pieeg-club/EEGwithRaspberryPI/Robot_control/README.md

 ![alt tag](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Robot_control/Supplementary%20files/fig.2.jpg "general view")

-(upper graph) - EEG signal through pass filter 1-30 Hz. an (upper c) – EEG signal (the part circled in purple from the graph above) received through the Fast Fourier Transform.
-The red line is the setting for turning on the LED, green lines are the frequency range in which we monitor the signal amplitude. b – LED circled in blue, output - 31 for GPIO.setmode (GPIO.BOARD)
+(upper graph) - EEG signal through pass filter 1-30 Hz.
+Lower graph - EEG signal received through the Fast Fourier Transform (the part circled in purple from the graph above).
+The red line is the setting for turning on the LED, green lines are the frequency range in which we monitor the signal amplitude. (lower graph) – LED circled in blue, output - 31 for GPIO.setmode (GPIO.BOARD)

 We can see in the lower graph for  various frequency ranges, dependence amplitudes from the frequency of  blinking (5 Hz and 3 Hz)